noi-techpark/go-silky/cmd/ide/README.md

 ## Summary

-The Go-Apigorowler IDE streamlines configuration development by providing real-time execution feedback, detailed inspection of intermediate states, and convenient output dumping — all aimed at making your ApiGorowler crawling configurations easier to build, debug, and optimize.
+The Silky IDE streamlines configuration development by providing real-time execution feedback, detailed inspection of intermediate states, and convenient output dumping — all aimed at making your Silky crawling configurations easier to build, debug, and optimize.